November 25, 2020 by Amy Kimberlain

 For years, ovarian cancer was known as a “silent” disease with few obvious symptoms.
 But years of research has shown that there are four key symptoms all women should be aware of – and 10 others that are often overlooked.

-September is Ovarian Cancer Awareness Month, focusing public attention on what the American Cancer Society says is the fifth leading cause of cancer among women.
+Ovarian Cancer is the fifth leading cause of cancer among women, according to the American Cancer Society.
 This year, nearly 22,000 women, mostly over age 40, will be diagnosed with ovarian cancer.

 “Primary symptoms of ovarian cancer include bloating, pain in your pelvis or abdomen, difficulty eating or a sensation of quickly feeling full, and feeling the need to urgently urinate and/or urinate more frequently,” says Nicholas C. Lambrou, M.D., chief of gynecologic oncology at Miami Cancer Institute.
 “If the symptoms are new, occur more than 12 times a month, and/or don’t dissipate when changing the environment through diet or exercise, then you should see your doctor.”